What does streaming mean?

 For example, as soon as your computer or phone receives the data corresponding to the beginning of a movie, you can start watching it.
 As the movie continues playing, the rest of the data gets transmitted to your device.

 As long as you have a reliable internet connection, your device can play the entire movie smoothly without interruption.
 Any time you’ve used music services like Spotify or Apple Music, video players like YouTube or Netflix, apps like Twitch, or certain types of games, you’ve seen streaming in action.

 How does streaming work?

-For companies to provide content for streaming, they’ll need servers or cloud platforms for storage.
-Big players like Netflix have content delivery networks that keep the most popular content cached and close to where it will be streamed, in order to reduce latency and bandwidth costs and makes it easier for you to watch TV online.
+For companies to provide content for streaming, they need servers or cloud platforms for storage.
+Big players like Netflix have content delivery networks that keep the most popular content cached and close to where it will be streamed.
+This reduces latency and bandwidth costs and makes it easier for you to watch TV online.

-As a consumer of streaming content, you’ll need reliable internet with sufficient speed.
-It’ll need to be at least 2 Mbps (megabits per second) to provide a good streaming experience (meaning no delays or reductions in quality).
-While you stream content, the data is delivered to the buffer, which stores the next few seconds or minutes that are coming in the song or show.
+As a consumer of streaming content, you need a reliable internet connection with sufficient speed.
+It’ll need to be at least 2 Mbps (megabits per second) to provide a good streaming experience with no delays or reductions in quality.
 If your connection is too slow, you’ll constantly see pauses while your device works on buffering.
 If you want to watch in HD or 4K, you should have an even faster connection of at least 5 Mbps.